elizabethmagie/jammming/README.md

 ## jammming

-A React web application using React components, state management, and requests with the Spotify API to enable users to explore the Spotify library, craft personalized playlists, and seamlessly save them to their Spotify account.
+Jammming is a web application enabling users to search the Spotify library, craft personalized playlists, and save them directly to their Spotify accounts.